Polyperchon: Regent

 In 319 BC, shortly before his death, the aging Antipater appointed Polyperchon as regent of the Macedonian Empire and named his own son Cassander chiliarch (chief of staff), making him second in command.
 The decision came as a shock to Cassander, who had expected to be named his father's successor.
 Although Antipater had entrusted him with important responsibilities during his lifetime, including representing him at the court of Alexander and commanding forces in the Greek mainland, he was passed over in favor of the more experienced and senior Polyperchon.

 The appointment immediately provoked tension between the two men.
 Cassander refused to accept the arrangement and began rallying political and military support.
 Many within the Macedonian aristocracy, as well as powerful satraps in the eastern provinces, saw Cassander as a more favorable figure, both due to his lineage and due to suspicion of Polyperchon’s intentions to restore traditional monarchical authority.
 Within months, open hostility broke out between the rival camps, marking the beginning of a new phase in the Wars of the Diadochi.
 Polyperchon aligned himself with Eumenes against Cassander, Antigonus and Ptolemy.

 Although Polyperchon was initially successful in securing control of the Greek cities, whose freedom he proclaimed, he suffered a major setback at Megalopolis in 317 BC.
-A few months later, his fleet was destroyed by Antigonus, and Cassander seized control of Athens in 316. a few months later his fleet was destroyed by Antigonus, and Cassander secured control of Athens the following year.
+A few months later, his fleet was destroyed by Antigonus, and Cassander seized control of Athens in 316.
 Shortly thereafter, Polyperchon was driven from Macedon by Cassander, who took control of the disabled King Philip Arrhidaeus and his wife Eurydice.

 Polyperchon fled to Epirus, where he joined Alexander's mother Olympias, widow Roxana, and infant son Alexander IV.
 He formed an alliance with Olympias and King Aeacides of Epirus, and Olympias led an army into Macedon.
 She was initially successful, defeating and capturing the army of King Philip, whom she had murdered, but soon Cassander returned from the Peloponnesus and captured and murdered her in 316, taking Roxana and the boy king into his custody.